Mayday: Silencing other communications traffic

 "Seelonce mayday" (using an approximation of the French pronunciation of silence) is a demand that the channel only be used by the vessel/s and authorities involved with the distress.
 The channel may not be used for normal working traffic until "seelonce feenee" is broadcast.
 "Seelonce mayday" and "seelonce feenee" may only be sent by the controlling station in charge of the distress.
 The expression "stop transmitting – mayday" is an aeronautical equivalent of "seelonce mayday".
 "Seelonce distress" and "prudonce" are no longer in use since ITU WRC-07.

 The format for a "seelonce mayday" is MAYDAY, All Stations x3 or [Interfering station] x3, this is [controlling station], SEELONCE MAYDAY.
-ITU RR 2016.

 "Seelonce feenee" (from French silence fini, 'silence finished') means that the emergency situation has been concluded and the channel may now be used normally.
 "Distress traffic ended" is the aeronautical equivalent of "seelonce feenee".

-The format for the "seelonce feenee" is MAYDAY, All stations x3, this is [controlling station] x3, date and time in UTC, distressed vessels MMSI number, distressed vessels name, distressed vessels call sign, SEELONCE FEENEE.
-ITU RR 2016.
+The format for the "seelonce feenee" is MAYDAY, All stations x3, this is [controlling station] x3, date and time in UTC, distressed vessel's MMSI number, distressed vessel's name, distressed vessel's call sign, SEELONCE FEENEE.